macartur/topology/README.rst

     THIS NAPP IS STILL EXPERIMENTAL AND IT'S EVENTS, METHODS AND STRUCTURES MAY CHANGE A LOT ON THE NEXT FEW DAYS/WEEKS, USE IT AT YOUR OWN DISCERNEMENT

-This NApp is responsible for tracking the network topology and supply it to any NApp that requires it.
+This NApp is responsible for tracking the network topology and supplying network topology information to any NApp that requires it.

+This NApp intends to be protocol agnostic.
+Therefore, if you want to provide network topology data from any network protocol, check the listened events section and generate them from your NApp.

 ##########
 Installing